Earwax removal – your common questions answered

 What is earwax?

-Earwax is a substance made in your ear canal.
+Earwax is a substance produced in your ear canal.
 It’s made of skin cells and fluids that your glands release in your ear.
-It helps to keep your ear canal clean, and protects it from dirt, dust, hair and water.
+It helps to keep your ear canal clean, and protects it from dirt, dust, hair, and water.
+It also helps to protect your ears from the growth of bacteria.

 Why does earwax build up in your ears?

 Your ear normally gets rid of earwax by itself.
-But sometimes, earwax builds up in your ear and starts to cause symptoms.
+But sometimes, earwax builds up in your ear and starts to cause problems.
 This is called ‘impacted earwax’.
-There are many things that could make this more likely.
+There are some things that can make this more likely to happen, listed below.

-• Being under five years of age.
+• Being under 5 years of age.
 Impacted earwax is more common in young children when their ears are still developing.

 • Being older than 50.
-Your earwax becomes drier as you get older, and the hairs in your ear also become rougher.
+Earwax becomes drier as you get older, and the hairs in your ear also become rougher.
 This makes it harder for your ears to get rid of the wax.

 • Being male.
 Men tend to have more hair in their ears, which makes it harder for earwax to clear.

-• Having naturally narrow or irregular-shaped ear canals.
-This can mean earwax gets blocked more easily.
+• Your ear canal shape.
+Having narrow or irregular-shaped ear canals can mean earwax gets blocked more easily.

-• Using cotton buds in your ears.
-This can push wax further in.
+• Using cotton buds inside your ears as this can push wax further in.

-Often, there’s no particular reason for having a build-up of earwax.
-Your body may just naturally produce a lot of earwax, or you may be more likely to get impacted earwax.
+There’s often no particular reason for having a build-up of earwax.
+Your body might just produce a lot of earwax, or you might be more prone to having impacted earwax.

 When should earwax be removed?